graboskyc/MongoDBAtlas-GCP-AIML/Guides/Code.md

 import json
 ```

+To review these imports, `pymongo` is the official MongoDB driver for python, we need the `bson` line to convert the string version of a ObjectID to the `ObjectID` datatype found in the [BSON spec](http://bsonspec.org/) and to quickly dump the output to strings, `tornado` is used to make a quick and simple web server, `json` is used to parse JSON, and then the official library for communicating with the GCP Vision API is used.

-After that is there, let's put our global configuration and modify it with your MongoDB Python connection string
+After that is there, let's put our global configuration and modify it with your MongoDB Python connection string:

 ```
 # global variables